• Recipe Index

 • Worcestershire sauce and tomato puree (or tomato paste) - used for additional flavour.

-• Dried thyme - you could substitute this with other herbs such as rosemary or oregano, or simply leave it out.
+• Dried thyme - you can substitute this with other herbs such as rosemary or oregano, or simply leave it out.

 Instructions

-Pieces of steak and kidney coated in seasoned flour.
+Step 1, pieces of steak and kidney coated with seasoned flour in a small bowl.

 Step 1: Coat the meat (both the steak and kidney) in flour that has been seasoned with salt and pepper.